 - Any procedure where the skin is penetrated carries a risk of infection.
 The chance of infection requiring antibiotic treatment appears to be less than one in 1,000.

 - A small amount of orthopedic cement can leak out of the vertebral body.
-This does not usually cause a serious problem, unless the leakage moves into a potentially dangerous location such as the spinal canal or lungs.
+This does not usually cause a serious problem, unless the leakage moves into a potentially dangerous location such as the spinal canal or the blood vessels of the lungs.

 - Other possible complications include infection, bleeding, increased back pain and neurological symptoms such as numbness or tingling.
 Paralysis is extremely rare.

-- There is a risk of allergic reaction to the contrast material used to visualize the kyphoplasty balloon as it is inflated.
+- There is a low risk of allergic reaction to the medications.

 What are the limitations of Vertebroplasty & Kyphoplasty?

 - used for herniated disks or arthritic back pain.

 - generally recommended for otherwise healthy younger patients, mostly because there is limited experience with cement in a vertebral body for longer time periods.
 These patients also tend to heal faster than elderly patients or those with osteoporosis.

 - a preventive treatment to help patients with osteoporosis avoid future fractures.
 It is used only to repair a known, non-healing compression fracture if it is due to a recent fracture.

 - used to correct an osteoporosis-induced curvature of the spine, but it may keep the curvature from worsening if it is due to a recent fracture.